Project Roots

 Mission

-By facilitating the opportunity to learn about the roots of Sri Lankan culture and support local initiatives, we offer a cultural immersion programme for our changemakers to deeply connect with language, arts, cultural practices, wellness and land — led by locals.
+By enabling cultural self-discovery while supporting local initiatives, we offer a cultural immersion programme for our changemakers to deeply connect with language, arts, cultural practices, wellbeing and land — led by locals.

 Context